 Voyagers will travel to what we call “nearspace,” which is the very edge of space.
 We will be floating up to more than 100,000 feet into the atmosphere – almost 20 miles up.
 To survive at that altitude, one must be in a pressurized, space-certified capsule.
 If you were to leave the capsule, you would need a spacesuit.
 Based on these facts, World View falls under the jurisdiction of the FAA’s Office of Commercial Space.

 Simple.
-Click here to reserve your spot online or contact a World View Experience Manager here to initiate the reservation process via phone or email.
+Click here to contact a World View Experience Manager.

 How can I be on one of the first flights?